The US entered the Vietnam War in an attempt to prevent the spread of Communism.

 The US decided that it needed to hold the line against the Communists, though, and continued to send increasing amounts of war material and increasing numbers of military advisors to the aid of capitalist South Vietnam.

-US involvement in the war continued until 1975, when the North Vietnamese captured the southern capital at Saigon.
+US involvement in the war continued until 1975, shortly before the North Vietnamese captured the southern capital at Saigon.